Los Angeles Workplace Sexual Harassment Lawyer

-At KMD Law in Beverly Hills, we have zero tolerance for harassment in the workplace.
+At KMD Law, we have zero tolerance for harassment in the workplace.
 If you feel like you’ve been subjected to inappropriate comments or behaviors while on the job, we are prepared to provide the aggressive legal defense you deserve.
 Since 2000, founding attorney Keith M. Davidson has represented numerous clients with overwhelmingly positive results.
 Let us do the same for you.

 Experiencing sexual harassment at work can lead to both physical and emotional pain for the victim.
 At KMD Law, we find this unacceptable.
 We are willing to do everything in our power to protect our clients who have been harassed, as well as provide the litigation and compensation they are entitled to.